Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

-The first step in our logical optimization is to canonicalize the input program with a few simple rules that we apply exhaustively; 1) merging nested \texttt{Map} operators 2) merging nested \texttt{Agg} operators 3) lifting \texttt{Agg} operators above \texttt{Map} operators when possible 4) renaming indices to ensure uniqueness.
-This compresses the input program and makes our reasoning simpler later by ensuring that operator boundaries are semantically meaningful.
+The first step in logical optimization is to normalize the input program with a few simple rules that we apply exhaustively: (1) merge nested \texttt{Map} operators, (2) merge nested \texttt{Agg} operators, (3) lift \texttt{Agg} operators above \texttt{Map} operators, when possible, and (4) rename indices to ensure uniqueness.
+Applying these rules compresses the input program and makes our reasoning simpler in later steps by ensuring that operator boundaries are semantically meaningful.

-Next, we consider whether to distribute point-wise expressions.
-This may or may not result in a better plan because it both makes operations more sparse and produces a larger expression. \begin{example} Consider the following expression which computes the loss function for the alternating least squares (ALS) algorithm and its distributed form,
+Next, we consider whether to distribute pointwise expressions.
+Doing so may or may not yield a better plan because it both makes operations more sparse and produces larger expressions. \begin{example} Consider the following expression which computes the loss function for the alternating least squares (ALS) algorithm and its distributed form:

 If all inputs are dense, the non-distributed form is more efficient because it results in fewer terms and has the same computational cost per term.
-However, if $X_{ij}$ is sparse and $U_i,V_j$ are dense, then the distributed form could be more efficient because all terms can be computed in time linear w.r.t. the sparsity of $X_{ij}$.
-Note that the squaring operation here is a point-wise function not a matrix multiplication. \end{example} To take advantage of this potentially asymptotic performance improvement, Galley performs a greedy search for the optimally distributed expression.
+However, if $X_{ij}$ is sparse and $U_i,V_j$ are dense, then the distributed form is more efficient because all terms can be computed in time linear w.r.t. the sparsity of $X_{ij}$.
+Note that the squaring operation here is a pointwise function, not a matrix multiplication. \end{example} To take advantage of this potentially asymptotic performance improvement, Galley performs a greedy search for the optimally distributed expression.
 At each step, it considers all single applications of distributivity in the expression.
 It then runs variable elimination for each (described later in this section) and computes the cost an optimal logical plan.
 If applying distributivity improved on the cost of the original expression, it continues.
 If not, it returns the optimal logical plan discovered so far.
 Lastly, we additionally consider the expression derived from applying distributivity exhaustively.